MicrosoftLearning/mslearn-fabric/Instructions/Labs/08a-data-science-explore-data.md

 ---
 lab:
-    title: 'Create and use notebooks for data exploration'
+    title: 'Explore data for data science with notebooks in Microsoft Fabric'
     module: 'Explore data for data science with notebooks in Microsoft Fabric'
 ---